 How To Rehydrate Dried Sea Cucumber

-Dried sea cucumber must be reconstituted and thoroughly cleaned inside and out before use.
+Dried sea cucumber, one of the four seafood delicacies in Chinese cuisine, is prized for its many healing properties.
+To prepare dried sea cucumber for consumption, it must be reconstituted and thoroughly cleaned inside and out before use.
 Remove the tough skin, if any.

 Soak sea cucumber in water for at least 12 hours.
 Clean well both inside and out.

-This method will result in a smaller and more dense sea cucumber.
+This method will result in a smaller and denser sea cucumber.
 If you are considering adding it as a soup ingredient, the sea cucumber will continue to expand as your soup boils.
-The final outcome will be a firm sea cucumber.

 Boil & Soak Method

-By allowing the sea cucumber to soak longer in various water temperatures, the sea cucumber becomes a texture that is softer and more pleasant to eat.
-The reconstituted sea cucumber will expand size several times depending on the product and soaking time.
-By using the boil and soak method, the sea cucumber achieves its optimal texture and may be used for braising, stir frying, or added to soups.
+By soaking the sea cucumber longer in various water temperatures, it softens to a texture that is more pleasant to the palate.
+The reconstituted sea cucumber will expand in size considerably.
+By using the boil and soak method, the sea cucumber achieves its optimal texture and may be used for braising, stir frying, or soups.